Computer Science (COMP) 452

 - Unit 4: Pathfinding.

-This unit presents different models used for implementing decision-making in games, such as decision trees and state machines.
-It also discusses the models for implementing knowledge uncertainty, such as fuzzy logic and Markov systems.
+This unit presents different models used for implementing decision making in games, including decision trees and state machines.
+It also discusses the models for implementing knowledge uncertainty such as fuzzy logic and Markov systems.

-This unit discusses the implementation of advanced decision-making behaviour, such as goal-oriented behaviour, reasoning and coordinating.
+This unit considers the implementation of advanced decision making behaviour such as goal-oriented behaviour, reasoning, and coordinating.

-This unit discusses the basic concepts of learning mechanisms and presents some algorithms for implementing action prediction, decision learning and reinforcement learning.
+This unit covers the basic concepts of learning mechanisms and presents some algorithms for implementing action prediction, decision learning, and reinforcement learning.